jarviscanada/jarvis_data_eng_samer/linux_sql/README.md

 | `host_usage.sh` | host_usage.sh  [PSQL_HOST] [PSQL_PORT] [DB_NAME] [PSQL_USER ] [PSQL_PASSWORD]|

 ## Improvements
-1. Add and collect more fields to the tables in the database.
+1. Add more fields to the tables in the database.
 2. Create more queries.
-3. Clean up old data script.
+3. Run a script to Clean up old data.